 Crossroads Care Surrey is a leading, registered charity for Carers in Surrey.
 It has been providing vital respite breaks to unpaid Carers for over 30 years.
 The service is free – funded by Surrey County Council and the NHS.

 Carer Support Workers can also work to allow you to take holidays.
-They can look after your loved one in your home whilst you are away, meaning you can enjoy stress-free break.
-If you would like your elderly relative to come away with you, sometimes a Crossroads carer can come too for support.
+They can look after your loved one in your home whilst you are away, meaning you can enjoy a stress-free break.
+If you would like your elderly relative to come away with you, sometimes a Crossroads carer can come too, for support.

 Bluebird Homecare provide respite care and support for people with complex needs in the comfort of their own homes.
 There services range from a sitting service for a couple of hours up to temporary 24/7 live-in care.
 Care is personalised, so you can make a plan with your elderly relative to ensure support is exactly how you would both like.